Programs in Europe, Middle East and Africa

 No. You must not communicate directly with any of the small businesses, their CEOs or employees.
 Any entrant who contacts the small businesses directly will be disqualified from the Student Challenge.

-Each entry will be reviewed and judged on creativity of thought, presentation, and practicality of implementation.
+Each entry will be reviewed and judged on the following:

 What is the timeline of the Student Challenge?

-Entries will be accepted from Monday 4 November 2013 until 11:59pm GMT, Sunday 15 December 2013.
+Entries will be accepted until 11:59pm GMT, Sunday 27 November 2016.
 Late submissions will not be reviewed.
-Finalists will be notified by email by no later than 31 January 2014.
-All finalists will be invited to attend an awards ceremony at Goldman Sachs London offices in early February 2014.
+Those who are shortlisted in the top thirty submissions will be recognized by receiving an invite to interview for our 2017 Spring Internship Programme.
+Finalists will be notified by email by no later than Wednesday 28 December 2016.
 Finalists will be expected to present their ideas to a panel of judges.
-The category winners and overall winner will be announced on the night.
+The category winners and overall winner will be announced within one week of the last presentation as part of the competition Final.

 What prize will the winners receive?

-- An offer to join the Goldman Sachs 2014 Spring Programme in London (2 weeks over the Easter holidays)
+- An offer to join the Goldman Sachs 2017 Spring Internship Programme in London (2 weeks in April 2017)

 Do I have to study a certain degree to enter?